torvalds/linux/Documentation/kernel-hacking/locking.rst

 The solution is to recognize when these simultaneous accesses occur, and use locks to make sure that only one instance can enter the critical region at any time.
-There are many friendly primitives in the Linux kernel to help you do this.
+There are many friendly primitives in the GNU/Linux kernel to help you do this.
 And then there are the unfriendly primitives, but I'll pretend they don't exist.

-Locking in the Linux Kernel
+Locking in the GNU/Linux Kernel
 ===========================

 If I could give you one piece of advice on locking: **keep it simple**.